gallettilance/magnificATS/INTRO/README.md

-# Intro to ATS - or how to code productively
+# Intro to Functional Programming - or how to code productively

 ## Why you should care